The Nurse Call Center is available by phone:

 If your child is eligible for Vaccines for Children (VFC), you can visit the Public Health Division clinics for flu vaccinations for a fee of $10, which can be waived if necessary.

 Who is eligible for VFC?
 Children through 18 years of age who are:

-For more information on flu, look at our Flu Myth Fact Sheet, or you can go to the following websites:
+For more information on flu, visit the following websites:

 CDC Flu Information

 Seasonal Influenza (Flu): Is it Cold, Flu, or Pertussis?